The agent is identified as 30-year-old Nicholas Ivie

-The agents fell under fire after responding to a sensor that had gone off near the border, according to a statement from U.S. Customs and Border Protection.
+The agents came under fire near Naco, Arizona, Tuesday after responding to a sensor that had gone off near the border, the U.S. Customs and Border Protection agency said.

 The agent killed was identified as 30-year-old Nicholas Ivie.
 A native of Provo, Utah, he joined the Border Patrol in January 2008.
 Ivie is survived by a wife and two children.